 - All countries can begin to consider building capacity for the treatment of CHD.
 It may not be possible to meet the ideal requirement of one center per 5 million population (Davis and others 1996), but a limited number of regional centers could develop expertise in advanced CHD care and training.
-Governments could subsidize such centers to serve as a source of local data on disease burden, educate local pediatricians to recognize CHD, and develop innovative and low-cost therapies and management protocols. - The decision to initiate universal screening for CHD is context- and resourcedependent.
+These centers do need to include investments in nonsurgical physician expertise, such as cardiovascular imaging and anesthesia, as well as nonphysician expertise, such as critical care nursing.
+Governments could subsidize such centers to serve as a source of local data on disease burden, educate local pediatricians to recognize CHD, and develop innovative and low-cost therapies and management protocols. - The decision to initiate universal screening for CHD is context and resource dependent.
 The lack of an effective screening tool makes CHD screening difficult, and no cost-effectiveness studies have assessed CHD screening in LMICs.
-However, targeted efforts to improve awareness of early diagnosis and management among pediatricians are likely to improve detection in symptomatic infants and newborns. - Careful case selection needs to be part of any scale-up of surgical care for CHD.
+However, targeted efforts to improve awareness of early diagnosis and management among pediatricians are likely to improve detection in symptomatic infants and newborns.
+Cost-effectiveness studies of CHD screening could be considered in settings where surgical capacity exists. - Careful case selection needs to be part of any scale-up of surgical care for CHD.
 The specific treatment strategy could be individualized, depending on resources, disease characteristics, comorbidities, and local medical expertise.
 Given the extraordinary clinical variety of CHDs, this task is likely to be daunting.
 Nevertheless, conditions such as ventricular septal defects, which can be corrected through a single operation, could receive higher priority; multistage palliative operations, such as those for hypoplastic left heart syndrome, could receive lower priority.
 No therapy may be the only realistic option in settings with significant resource limitations.
 Although philanthropy or charity can provide substantial help in providing care to families who cannot afford such therapies, donor exhaustion makes such sources unreliable.
-Endowments-based charity accounts, which are self-sustaining, may be more beneficial. - Consideration should be given to financing of CHD diagnosis and treatment.
+Endowments-based charity accounts, which are selfsustaining, may be more beneficial. - Consideration should be given to financing of CHD diagnosis and treatment.
 In LMICs, cardiovascular care, including CHD surgery, is infrequently covered by public finance or other subsidized insurance systems; the inclusion of CHD care may allow a larger proportion of affected children to benefit from definitive treatment.
 However, in countries with very constrained budgets, public finance may not be financially sustainable and could detract from more pressing priorities for universal coverage.